List of tallest buildings designed by women: Gallery

 Aqua in Chicago was once the world's tallest female-designed building, now beaten by St. Regis Chicago, designed by the same architect, Jeanne Gang.

 Tokyu Kabukicho Tower in Tokyo was the 1st skyscraper designed by a woman in Japan.

 270 Park Avenue in New York City is the 3rd tallest female-designed building.
 It is slated to be demolished in 2018 and be replaced by a larger structure.

 Wangjing SOHO in Beijing is a complex designed by Zaha Hadid that includes the world's 4th, 7th, and 8th tallest female-designed towers.

 Montevideo in Rotterdam is the 5th tallest female-designed building in the world.

 The Equitable Building in Chicago is the 7th tallest female-designed building in the world.

 The Cologne Triangle in Cologne is the 16th tallest female-designed building in the world.

 The Lever House in New York City is the 17th tallest female-designed building in the world.

 FiftyTwoDegrees in Nijmegen is the 18th tallest female-designed building in the world.

 Terrace Plaza Hotel, now known as Crowne Plaza Cincinnati, is the 19th tallest female-designed building in the world.

 Jockey Club Innovation Tower in Hong Kong is the 20th tallest female-designed building in the world.

 Heydar Aliyev Center in Baku is the 21st tallest female-designed building in the world.

 Atlantis Condominium in Miami is the 22nd tallest female-designed building in the world.

 The Library of Birmingham in England is the 23rd tallest female-designed building in the world.

+The Trident Grand Residence in Dubai is the 5th tallest female-designed building in the world.